amandamiotto/2025March-nci-hpc-intro/_episodes/11-connecting.md

   terminal connected to the remote system
 * `$` when it really doesn't matter which system the terminal is connected to.

+### Different number in prompt?

+You may see a different number in the prompt ({{ site.remote.prompt }}) next to gadi-login- number number.
+That's perfectly fine.

 ## A different way to log in - Using Australia Research Environment

 NCI also have available a way to log in through a website called Australia Research